UVADS/git-basics/02-git-basics.md

 dc97b96 TOC on page 3
 ```

-Even more informative, you can log with a graph output, showing all commits across all branches:
+Even more informative, you can log with a graph output, showing commits across all branches:

 ```
 $ git log --oneline --graph --decorate --all